success4lyf/Cafe-App-Project/README.md

 ### Mini Project Week 6

-The final code is refactored and unit testing is done on the code to ensure quality of the code and that the app is working. the final code and testing code can be found in the main branch for this repository.
+The final code is refactored and unit testing is done on the code to ensure quality of the code and that the app is working. the final code code can be found in the main branch for this repository.
+I have done little testing on the main menu app with unittest framework.
+Testing is difficult to implement and i am still learning how to implement unittest and pytest in my code to make sure every unit of code works fine.